Fulgencio Obelmejias: Professional career

 Obelmejias won eight fights in a row, all by knockout, before being given a rematch by Hagler.
 Among those beaten during that new streak were former world Jr. Middleweight champion Eddie Gazo, beaten in two rounds in Caracas, future world champion Chong-Pal Park, knocked out in eight rounds, also in Caracas, and Alfredo Escalera's cousin, Reyes Escalera, also beaten in two rounds, in Barquisimeto.

-On October 30 of 1982, he and Hagler had a rematch which was, once again, shown in the United States by HBO.
+On October 30, 1982, he and Hagler had a rematch which was, once again, shown in the United States by HBO.
 The second time around, Hagler defeated Obelmejias by a knockout in five rounds at Sanremo, Italy.
 Both Hagler and Obelmejias fell in love with Italy and the country's culture.
 Obelmejias established himself there immediately after the rematch with Hagler.
 Hagler moved to Italy as soon as he lost the world Middleweight title to Sugar Ray Leonard in 1987.

-After his rematch with Hagler, Obelmejias won nine straight bouts before being upset, on July 27 of 1985, by Clarence Osby.
+After his rematch with Hagler, Obelmejias won nine straight bouts before being upset, on July 27, 1985, by Clarence Osby.
 Amongst the quality fighters that he defeated during that nine fight winning streak were Jeff Lampkin, beaten by an eight-round decision, Jerry Celestine, also beaten over eight rounds, and Eric Winbush, who was beaten in Monte Carlo by another eight-round decision.

-Then, on May 30 of 1986, he became the Caribbean Light-Heavyweight champion, when he outpointed Tomas Polo Ruiz over ten rounds at Isla Margarita.
+Then, on May 30, 1986, he became the Caribbean Light-Heavyweight champion, when he outpointed Tomas Polo Ruiz over ten rounds at Isla Margarita.

-He lost the title in his first defense, when he was knocked out by future world champion Leslie Stewart in four rounds, at Trinidad and Tobago on November 15 of 1986.
+He lost the title in his first defense, when he was knocked out by future world champion Leslie Stewart in four rounds, at Trinidad and Tobago on November 15, 1986.

 After one more win, he was given a third try at becoming a world champion, when the Lineal and WBA Super Middleweight champion, Obelmejias' former rival, Chong-Pal Park, offered him a shot.

-The third time proved to be the charm for Obelmejias, when he beat Park by a twelve-round decision on May 23, 1988 at South Korea.
-With that win, Obelmejias had fulfilled his lifelong dream; as well as the dream of his fans' of becoming a world champion.
+The third time brought that winning chance for Obelmejias, when he beat Park by a twelve-round decision on May 23, 1988, at South Korea.
+With that win, Obelmejias fulfilled his lifelong dream of becoming a world champion.